What is Orientation?

 Orientation will help your community start your year of service with a common foundation and some important tools and insights to bring to your experience.
 Our formal sessions will conclude on Tuesday August 11th.
 More information will be shared with you about the logistics of Orientation and your service start date as we approach August and know more about how the current COVID-19 pandemic is affecting your specific locale and service site.

 Navigate below for more information for Orientation 2020 about when to arrive, what to bring, and what to expect!
-Contact your Program Coordinator or JV Program Manager, Sarah Jones, with any questions.
+Contact your Program Coordinator or Associate Director, JV Program, Sarah Jones, with any questions.
+Are you a current 20-21 JV looking for specific Orientation information?
+Access our Orientation Information Hub below (password was provided via email on July 29, 2020)

 Communications from JVC Northwest